Don Shave's Ancestral Family Tree

 Birthabout 1633Jabez Howland was born about 1633.

-Deathafter 1633He died after 1633 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1633He died after 1633 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (sadly, as an infant in their 1st year) in the year of 1633 is not known-surviving in 1633 as an infant was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceJabez Howland had person sources.1